Right Arrow

 Understanding SMED: your foundation for faster changeovers

-Before diving into night shift challenges, let's establish a common language.
+To set the context, it helps to establish a common language around changeovers.
 SMED (Single Minute Exchange of Dies) is a lean manufacturing technique that systematically reduces changeover times to single-digit minutes—under 10 minutes.

 Developed by Shigeo Shingo at Toyota, SMED separates changeover activities into two categories: